Last updated 4 November 2022

 2. Why we collect personal information about you

-- To send our supporters marketing information about our activities, news, action alerts and fundraising where we have their consent or are otherwise allowed to;
+- To contact supporters and potential supporters by mail, telephone, text or email, to keep them up to date on the work of HSI and the ways in which they can help us in our efforts and to send them marketing information about our activities, news, action alerts and fundraising where we have their consent or are otherwise allowed to;

 - To comply with legal obligations;